When a sudden illness or accident strikes you, your child, or aging parent, it can be confusing and stressful to decide where to go for help.

 |Sore throat||Immediate Care|

 |Sprain or strain||Immediate Care|

 |Urinary infection||Immediate Care|

 Sometimes accidents happen.
 Problems arise and there isn't any time to call and make an appointment.
-We understand completely and that’s why we have our Immediate Care Health Center to provide care for acute conditions on a walk-in basis.
+We understand completely and that’s why we have our Immediate Care Center to provide care for acute conditions on a walk-in basis.
 We want to offer you a quick diagnosis and treatment and get you back on your way.